Brexit: 'Feasible' solution to deadlock eludes EU and UK after call | DW | 05.12.2020

 Barnier's response mirrored his comments earlier in the day before he headed off to Brussels after talks in London, saying: "We will keep calm as always and if there is a way, still a way, we will see."

-The negotiations for a Brexit deal have been going on for a year, since January 2020 when the UK officially left the EU.
-They have until December 31 to reach a deal — the date when the year-long transition period, during which EU rules have remained in force, ends.
+The negotiations for a Brexit deal have been going on for nearly a year, since the UK officially left the EU in January 2020.
+They have until December 31 to reach a deal — the date when the yearlong transition period, during which EU rules have remained in force, ends.

-Should the two sides fail to break the deadlock, their relationship will default to World Trade Organization (WTO) rules and both could incur hefty tariffs and border goods and custom checks when trying to trade.
+Should the two sides fail to break the deadlock, their relationship will default to World Trade Organization rules and both could incur hefty tariffs and border goods and custom checks on any trade.
 Such a situation could result in severe economic consequences.

-A Brexit deal would not only help improve continued trade, but it could also help safeguard UK-Irish relations and the Good Friday Agreement, an accord that largely ended around three decades of political and sectarian conflict in Northern Ireland.
+A Brexit deal would not only benefit continued trade, but it could also help safeguard UK-Irish relations and the Good Friday Agreement, an accord that largely ended around three decades of political and sectarian conflict in Northern Ireland.

 ab/rc (Reuters, AFP, AP)